continued

 The Confidence Index

-Throughout this report you will see references made to the ‘Confidence Index.’
-The confidence the participants have in several areas was expressed through the way they answered a number of key questions almost identical in nature but presented in different ways.
-The average weighting of these answers is then used to calculate the confidence index.
-A confidence index of zero would indicate that there was a totally neutral feeling by the respondents.
-A positive figure represents a positive outlook, with the scale maxing at 100, while a negative score indicates the feeling of unfavourable negative feelings towards the economic or business future.
+Throughout this report, you will see references to the ‘Confidence Index’.
+This index measures participants’ confidence across several areas based on their responses to multiple key questions.
+These questions were similar in nature but presented in different ways to ensure accuracy.
+The average of these responses is used to calculate the Confidence Index.
+A score of zero reflects a completely neutral outlook.
+A positive score (up to a maximum of 100) indicates a positive outlook, while a negative score signals unfavourable or pessimistic views about the economic or business future.

 Follow Link